 American Medical Association (AMA) Doctor Finder site provides information on members of the AMA first, but also lists information on non-member physicians.
 Site reports over 814,000 physicians listed, and if they are members of the AMA, shows a detailed profile with board certification as well as training.
 Click on non-members to see full list.
 May show whether physician is Board-certified or not.

 Find an orthodontist who is certified by the American Board of Orthodontics (ABO).
 Click on Orthodontist Locator to find a board-certified orthodontist.
 Website explains qualifications of these specialized dentists

-Patients may rate anyone called Doctor (such as chiropractors and dentists) in the US and selected countries at this site: RateMDs.com.
-As of May 2018, few physicians had more than 30 patient ratings.
+Patients may review and rate anyone called Doctor (such as chiropractors and dentists) in the US and selected countries at this site: RateMDs.com.
+As of October 2019, few physicians had more than 30 patient ratings.
 Most physicians only have one patient rating.
 Doctors are rated on their staff, their punctuality, helpfulness and knowledge.
 Unable to sort list by rankings or number of ratings.
 Consumers may add a comment.
 Be VERY CAUTIOUS in using these ratings as the results may NOT be valid.

 Federal government website at medicare.gov lists many physicians by city (the zip code feature is not reliable yet) and specialty, including podiatry.
 Not too much information, usually less than you get at a state’s licensing site.
 Maybe in the future it will contain useful quality comparisons.
 In addition, not all licensed physicians are included.
 Psychologists, social workers, therapists, nurse practitioners, physician assistants & audiologists are not included